How to Clean Dog Ears

 Choosing the Right Cleaning Solution

 It's important to choose an ear cleaning solution that's the best fit for your pup.
 Consult your vet for the perfect match – one that tackles the gunk without irritating your pup's delicate ears.
+In general avoid any ear cleaner with alcohol or hydrogen peroxide as these chemicals can be harsh for sensitive ears.

 Applying the Cleaning Solution